Welcome to the first day of summer in 2017, also known as the Summer Solstice.

-Today, on the longest day of the year, we’ll get a mighty 15 hours, 26 minutes and 7 seconds of daylight in beautiful Mississauga.
+Today, on the day we'll experience the most amount of daylight this year, we’ll get a mighty 15 hours, 26 minutes and 30 seconds of daylight in beautiful Mississauga.

-Summer officially kicks off at 6:34 pm.
+Summer officially kicks off at 12:24 am on Wednesday, June 21, 2017.
 Why such a specific time?
-Well, it depends on when the Sun reaches its northernmost point of the equator and this year, 6:34 pm is when that hits.
+Well, it depends on when the Sun reaches its northernmost point of the equator and this year, 12:24 am is when that hits.

 How do people around the world celebrate Summer Solstice?